Closing down your practice

 You must tell us if you personally or your firm are in serious financial difficulties.

-The Handbook contains various obligations in this respect which arise at different points.
-They require you to tell us:
+The Standards and Regulations contains various obligations in this respect which arise at different points.
+They require you to tell us promptly if:

-Bear in mind the risks of trading when in financial difficulty.
-Some of the grounds for disqualifying directors may be analogous to
+If your practice is a company, bear in mind the risks of trading when in financial difficulty.
+Some of the grounds for disqualifying directors may be analogous to:

 - trading at the expense of the Crown (Halsbury's Laws of England, Companies (2009) para 1595).